What Is A 15-Year Fixed-Rate Mortgage?

 Not Available For All Homes

 Lenders want to make sure you’re able to pay them back, and they also want to increase the odds of you making timely monthly payments.
-That’s why they’ll often decline to extend 15-year mortgages on more expensive properties.
+That’s why they’ll often decline to extend 15-year mortgages on more expensive properties, based on your individual financial situation, when you may qualify for a longer-term mortgage.

 Should You Refinance To A 15-Year Mortgage?